akm-akm/akm-whatsapp-bot/Readme.md

 - Send the command `restart` to the bot.
 - Go to to the bot website and click on the `restart` button.
 - See heroku logs and see if it is showing connected and bot name or not.
-- If not try logging out using the bot website annd login again.
+- If not try logging out using the bot website and login again.

 ##### 2. The bot is not responding to a particular user

 - The user might have used the daily limit.
-- If so the limit will be reset at `00:00` every day.
+- If so, the limit will be reset at `00:00` every day.
 - The user might have been blocked by the bot if it is not replying in a group.
 - type `banlist` in a group to see the list of banned users.

 ##### 3. The bot is not responding to a particular group

-- The bot does not work in groups with disappearing messaages turned on.
+- The bot does not work in groups with disappearing messages turned on.
 - The group may be admins only.
 - The users may not be using the correct prefix.
 - Try `.hi` , `!hi` , `#hi` or `-hi` to see if the bot responds to any of them.